cole-titze/ansible-setup/windows-playbooks/README.md

 + Check "Run with highest priveleges"
 + In Triggers tab pick "At startup"
 + Add an action to run ollama (Ex.
 "C:\Program Files\Ollama\ollama.exe" with args "run deepseek-coder-v2")
++ Go to settings tab and configure to what you want

 ## Steam
 + Download steam off the internet